Appraiz-it, LLC can help you remove your Private Mortgage Insurance

 It can take countless years to get to the point where the principal is only 20% of the original loan amount, so it's crucial to know how your home has grown in value.
 After all, any appreciation you've accomplished over time counts towards removing PMI.
 So why pay it after your loan balance has dropped below the 80% mark?
 Your neighborhood may not be reflecting the national trends and/or your home may have acquired equity before things cooled off, so even when nationwide trends indicate declining home values, you should understand that real estate is local.

 The hardest thing for almost all homeowners to know is just when their home's equity rises above the 20% point.
 A certified, licensed real estate appraiser can definitely help.
 As appraisers, it's our job to understand the market dynamics of our area.
-At Appraiz-it, LLC, we're experts at pinpointing value trends in West Bloomfield, Oakland County and surrounding areas, and we know when property values have risen or declined.
+At Appraiz-it, LLC, we're experts at pinpointing value trends in West Bloomfield, Southeast Michigan and surrounding areas, and we know when property values have risen or declined.
 When faced with data from an appraiser, the mortgage company will often do away with the PMI with little trouble.
 At that time, the home owner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: